 National Testing Agency administers CUET UG exam every year in multiple shifts and days.
 Each CUET subject is conducted on more than one day across all exam centres in India and abroad.
 The CUET UG difficulty level of a question paper is not randomly decided.
 NTA follows a process to ensure each CUET question paper has same standard and is fair to all candidates.

 However, it is not possible to set the same difficulty level for each question paper of a subject.
 Therefore, the exam conducting agency converts a candidate’s raw scores into percentile using normalization process to calculate the performance of applicants with the same score.
 Shiksha here explains how NTA decides the difficulty level of CUET UG exam.
-For current exam session – CUET UG 2026, NTA has closed the registration process and will conduct the exams in May 2026.
+For current exam session – CUET UG 2026, NTA has closed the registration process.

 - Factors Considered by NTA to Determine CUET Difficulty Level